| Mplus | ||||||||||||||||||||||||||||||||||

 System Requirements

-Mplus Version 5 is available for 32-bit and 64-bit operating systems.
 Memory requirements for Mplus (both RAM and virtual memory) depend on the type of analysis and the amount of data.
 For example, analyses using numerical integration with large samples can be computationally heavy and may require a large amount of memory.
 Mplus 32-bit on 32-bit Windows: The Windows 32-bit operating system limits all applications to a maximum of 2GB of total memory (RAM and virtual memory).
-Starting with Mplus Version 4.21, Mplus is capable of using an additional 1 GB of total memory, for a maximum of 3 GB, on some Windows 32-bit operating systems.
+Mplus is capable of using an additional 1 GB of total memory, for a maximum of 3 GB, on some Windows 32-bit operating systems.
 For Mplus to use the additional memory, the /3GB switch must be specified in Boot.ini.
 This switch allows applications like Mplus, that are "large address aware", to use 1 GB of additional total memory above 2 GB.
 Note that changes to the Boot.ini may have undesirable effects.
 Caution should be taken when making any changes.
 Muthen & Muthen is not responsible for any problems that may arise if such changes are attempted and does not provide support for any problems related to these changes.
 Mplus 32-bit on 64-bit Windows: The Windows 64-bit operating system limits all 32-bit applications to a maximum of 2GB (or 4GB for applications like Mplus that are "large address aware") of total memory (RAM and virtual memory).
 Note that the /3GB switch is not applicable to Windows 64-bit operating systems.
-Mplus 64-bit on 64-bit Windows: The Windows 64-bit operating system limits all 64-bit applications to a maximum of 8 terabytes (8000GB) of total memory (RAM and virtual memory).
-Mplus on Mac OS X: While Mplus is intended for Microsoft Windows, some users have reported success installing Mplus on Intel-powered Mac using either Parallels Desktop or VMware Fusion software.
+Mplus on 64-bit Windows: The Windows 64-bit operating system limits all 64-bit applications to a maximum of 8 terabytes (8000GB) of total memory (RAM and virtual memory).
+Mplus on Mac OS X: Mplus does not run natively on Apple’s Macs with M-family chips.
+Mplus does run on M-family Macs using Rosetta, a translation layer, that allows Intel-based software to run on M-family chips.
+More information about this can be found on Apple’s website at https://developer.apple.com/documentation/apple-silicon/about-the-rosetta-translation-environment Note that it has been reported that the performance of Mplus does diminish on M-family Macs under the Rosetta translation.
+There are currently no plans to make Mplus run natively on M-family Macs.
+This decision is based on the availability of the current compiler used by Mplus.
+Future availability of Mplus on M-family Macs may be impacted as a result.
+Some users have reported success installing Mplus for Windows on Intel-powered Mac using either Parallels Desktop or VMware Fusion software.
 Mplus support will not be provided for the installation and use of these software or the installation of Mplus using these software.
+Mplus on Linux: Mplus is available on the Linux 64-bit operating systems from the command line.
+The Linux distributions that have been tested are Ubuntu, RedHat, Fedora, Debian, and Gentoo.
+Mplus for Linux does not run on the Sun Solaris operating system.
+The multiprocessing feature in Mplus for Linux is the standard multiprocessing feature available in Mplus for Windows.
+The Linux version does not currently have special cluster computing capabilities.
 The PATH Environment Variable

 The Run Mplus option in the Mplus Editor requires that the Mplus installation directory be listed in the PATH environment variable.
 The PATH environment variable must also be set at the system level for Mplus to work properly in a multiple user environment.
 The Mplus installation process will try to set the PATH environment variable at the system level.
 If this attempt fails, problems may arise when using the Run Mplus option in the Mplus Editor or when trying to update Mplus.
 Users will be alerted that Mplus is unable to start when running Mplus or Mplus is not found when updating Mplus.
 To fix this problem, the PATH environment variable can be set manually.
-The instructions given below are for Windows 95/98/ME/NT/2000/XP operating systems.
-Similar instructions can be used on Windows Vista.
+Instructions for Windows 7:

 Mplus Temporary Files